-Cultural Competence: The Hidden Message AND Sexual Harassment in the Workplace: The Need to Know for Dental Employees and Patients - On Demand Webinar
+Cultural Competence: The Hidden Message AND Sexual Harassment in the Workplace: The Need to Know for Dental Employees and Patients - 3 CEUs - On Demand Webinar

 A must for all dental professionals and personnel.
 You may see things differently and change your mind about what you say and what you hear!

-After purchase you will be sent a link from Panopto our video hosting service.
+After purchase you will be sent instructions on how to access content on Panopto our video hosting service.
 Check your spam folder if you do not receive it within an hour.
 Please note, sharing this On-Demand content is prohibited.

 Target AudienceAll Dental Team Members